 - Do you agree to submit in the Lord to the government of this church and, in case you should be found delinquent in doctrine or life, to heed its discipline?

 May the Lord richly bless you as you consider this important step.

-There is a Women’s Bible studies and a Men’s study group that meet periodically throughout the year.
+There are Bible study groups that meet periodically throughout the year.
 Check out upcoming dates on the calendar.

 Grace OPC began in the mid-1990’s as a small congregation without a permanent location.
 In 2017, we were able to purchase the old St. Gall church building in downtown Elburn as a permanent place to worship and serve.
 The church moved into its new home that fall.
 To learn more about our history, click here.